 You have 57 minutes to answer 50 multiple choice driving theory test questions.
-You need to answer at least 43 out of 50 questions correctly to pass.
-You can review your answer after each question or you can review all of your answers at the end of the test.
-Best of luck!
+At least 43 out of 50 questions must be answered correctly in order to pass the test.
+Answers may be reviewed after each question or you can wait until the end of the test for your final score.
+Good luck!

 Theory Test Practice